 The Korea Food and Drug Administration (KFDA) proposed that animals not listed as livestock under the Processing Law come under a Sanitation Law.
 So the people keeping dogs as livestock must comply with sanitation requirements under the Sanitation Law.

-Dogs are not defined as “livestock” in the Sewage Disposal & Live Stock Waste Water Treatment Law under MOE (Ministry of Environment).
+Dogs are defined as “livestock” in the Sewage Disposal & Live Stock Waste Water Treatment Law under MOE (Ministry of Environment).